atticedit/jukebox-jury/doc/user_stories.md

 ##### Usage

-    ./jury add "Celebrated Summer"
+    ./jury add 'Celebrated Summer' --artist 'Hüsker Dü' --intensity 5 --focusing 0

 ##### Acceptance Criteria

-* If the song is already in the database, asks if I want to update the existing record instead
+* Lists all available genres and prompts me to make a selection
-* Gives me one prompt at a time for the song's Artist, Genre, Intensity, & Focusing attributes
+* If I make a selection, lists the information I entered for the song, including genre
 * Saves all the information I've given for the song

 ---

-### Updating a Record
+### Editing a Record

 As a music fanatic who also needs to get things done, I want to update information about songs when I have changes